 4. Little and often

 If you feel too nervous to eat a proper meal, try to eat smaller meals and snacks – ‘little and often’.
-Try these yummy flapjacks – I’m sure they helped me towards my marathon PB.
+Try these yummy flapjacks – they may help towards a PB!

 5. Hydrate well all week

 You’ll enjoy your race far better if your body is well-hydrated.
 Keep a bottle of water with you and sip it throughout the days prior to the event and don’t forget that tea, coffee, squash, smoothies, juicy fruits and fruit juices, even soups, will also boost your fluid intake.
 Keep checking that your pee is a light straw colour and try not to drink too much alcohol!
 See Rethink Your Drink.

 With the taper and your pre-race diet, you should be feeling like a coiled spring, ready for action!
 On event day, eat what you normally eat before a long training run.
 Not too much, you just need to ‘top up the tank’.
 Eat around 2 hours before the race.